Chinatowns in Queens: Public institutions and services

 A branch of the Queens Public Library in Flushing Chinatown.

 The largest of the Flushing branches of the Queens Borough Public Library is located at the intersection of Kissena Boulevard and Main Street.
 This library houses an auditorium for public events.

 New York Hospital Queens, a member of the NewYork-Presbyterian Healthcare System, is a major medical center providing Flushing as well as surrounding communities with comprehensive medical care services.
 Numerous tertiary medical clinics also serve the residents of Flushing.

 A diverse array of social services geared toward assisting recent as well as established Chinese immigrants is readily available in Flushing.

 Transportation

 The New York City Subway's has its terminus at Flushing – Main Street; the intersection of Main Street and Roosevelt Avenue, at the heart of Flushing Chinatown, is the third busiest intersection in New York City, behind only Times Square and Herald Square in Manhattan.
 It is the busiest subway station in Queens and the 12th busiest station overall As of 2016.
-Numerous other public bus and rail connections also serve Chinatown at the Main Street/Roosevelt Avenue intersection, including 22 bus routes as well as the Port Washington Branch of the Long Island Rail Road.
+Numerous other public bus and rail connections also serve Chinatown at the Main Street/Roosevelt Avenue intersection, including 22 bus routes operated by New York City Bus, MTA Bus, and NICE Bus, as well as the Port Washington Branch of the Long Island Rail Road.
 Flushing Chinatown is also readily accessible by automobile from several major highways, namely the Grand Central Parkway and the Whitestone Expressway/Van Wyck Expressway.
 There are also multiple dollar van services shuttling passengers between Flushing Chinatown and the other Chinatowns in New York City and Long Island.